nick-lennox/rentals-api/README.md

 ## Overview

 This Django project encompasses a simple API for managing vacation home rentals, focusing on the functional requirements of the assignment while maintaining extensibiltiy and scalability.
+There is a provided [design document](DESIGN.md) which provides specification for the API.

 ## Requirements